Navigation

 Tomatoes, 95% water

 Tomatoes are made up of about 95% water.
 Whether you enjoy small sweet cherry tomatoes, large juicy beef tomatoes or prefer your tomatoes on the vine – there’s a huge variety to choose from.
-Tomatoes are also a good source of Vitamin A, which is important for keeping your skin, eyes and immune system healthy.
+Tomatoes are also a good source of Vitamin A, which is important for keeping your skin, eyes, and immune system healthy.

 Tip: Add tomato slices to a sandwich, salads or scramble them into eggs.
-Or make your own homemade pasta sauce by frying tomatoes with garlic and herbs.
+Or make your own homemade pasta sauce by sauteeing tomatoes with garlic and herbs.
 You can then blend and freeze them for another day.

 Water rich foods - tomatoes